SlowFast-SCI: Slow-Fast Deep Unfolding Learning for Spectral Compressive Imaging: Introduction

-Furthermore, DUNs typically rely on numerous sequential stages to ensure high reconstruction fidelity, but this depth comes at the cost of heavy computation and slow inference.
-To address this, we apply an imaging mechanism-guided model distillation step that compresses the pre‐trained backbone into a streamlined “\textbf{fast unfolding}” variant with significantly reduced complexity.
-We then integrate the same lightweight adaptation modules into this distilled network and optimize only these modules during inference using a dual‐domain self‐supervised loss \cite{quan2022dual}.
 With the backbone frozen, this design delivers swift test‐time tuning and efficient inference, mirroring the human ability to rapidly leverage distilled knowledge for new experiences.
 We summarize our contributions as follows: \begin{itemize} \item We propose a unified dual-speed learning framework, SlowFast-SCI, which augments any deep unfolding network with offline pre-training for robust reconstruction and lightweight on-the-fly adaptation to new spectral configurations.
-To the best of our knowledge, this is the first test-time adaptation–driven, self-adaptive spectral unfolding framework. \item We develop a lightweight self-supervised adaptation module embedded in each unfolding stage to enable rapid per-sample calibration at inference. \item A model distillation pipeline that compresses the pre-trained backbone into a fast unfolding variant, reducing parameter count and FLOPs by over 70\% while preserving adaptability. \item Evaluation on standard Harvard, ICVL and real CASSI measurements, showing up to 5.79 dB PSNR gain on out‐of‐distribution setups and a $4 \times$ speedup in adaptation time. \end{itemize}
+To the best of our knowledge, this is the first test-time adaptation–driven, self-adaptive spectral unfolding framework. \item A imaging-guided fast unfolding distillation pipeline that compresses the pre-trained backbone into a fast unfolding variant, reducing parameter count and FLOPs by over 70\% while preserving adaptability. \item We develop a lightweight self-supervised adaptation module embedded in each fast unfolding stage to enable rapid per-sample calibration at inference. \item Evaluation on standard Harvard, ICVL and real CASSI measurements, showing up to 5.79 dB PSNR gain on out‐of‐distribution (OOD) setups and a $4 \times$ speedup in adaptation time. \end{itemize}